jsnaz/jsnaz.github.io/content/2020-03-20-audio-book/index.md

 </style>

 ## Dashboard
-❗ *Please feel free to click to the following button at the bottom right of the dashboard to see it in fullscreen.*
+❗ **Please feel free to click the fullscreen button at the bottom right of the dashboard to see it in fullscreen.**
-<iframe src="https://public.tableau.com/views/RateofUKHospitalAdmissionsforMentalHealthDisordersAmongResidentsUnderAge18ProjectHealthViz/11AbouttheData?:language=fr&:display_count=y&mobile=&:toolbar=n&:origin=viz_share_link" allowfullscreen width="100%" height="600"></iframe>
+<iframe src="https://public.tableau.com/views/AudiobookProject/Dashboard1?:showVizHome=no&:embed=true" width="850" height="600" allowfullscreen="true"></iframe>

 ## Context of the Project